visualengineers/glyphboard.github.io/README.md

-# Jekyll Doc Theme
+# Glyphboard Documentation

+This documentation is based on Jekyll Doc Theme.
 Go to [the website](https://aksakalli.github.io/jekyll-doc-theme/) for detailed information and demo.

 ## Running locally